anderson131-web/sign-language-translator/README.md

 This desktop software uses real-time technology to detect hand signs which then converts into spoken words and translations across different  languages.
 The application combines Python programming with OpenCV along with fundamental machine learning model structures.

+This project was developed by a team of four:

+1)Anderson Abraham

+2)Alfred Santhosh

+3)Franklinn V Jose

+4)K. Rohit

 ---